 Our lawn food provides a balanced amount of macronutrients: nitrogen, phosphorus, and potassium, also referred to as N-P-K. These nutrients are essential for grass health and growth.
 Along with these macronutrients, the liquid fertilizer also contains a proprietary mix of other nutrients necessary to treat any deficiencies your soil may have or just to help maintain a healthy lawn.

 Our liquid fertilizer is homogeneous, so you will distribute the nutrients to your lawn equally during the application, making for more accessible grass care.
-This fertilizer penetrates the soil, enabling the enhanced health of both your grass and soil.
+This fertilizer penetrates the soil, enhancing the health of both your grass and soil.
 With the right fertilizer and proper lawn care techniques, you will be on your way to vibrantly green and growing grass.

 This test will also indicate which nutrients are lacking in your soil and should give you an idea of how much of that nutrient should be added back through fertilizer, to increase your soil’s health.
 We will be taking a deep dive into potassium, nitrogen, iron, and phosphorus and explore how you can combat these specific nutrient deficiencies.
 Consider adding a soil test to your annual grass care checklist.
-If your grass is doing well, you may only need to conduct a soil test when you notice your grass is stunted or deteriorating.

 Yellowing blades or leaves

-Stunned, slow growth
+Stunted, slow growth

 Pale green color

 An excellent way to combat nitrogen-deficient soil is to use a lawn fertilizer with a high-nitrogen blend.
 The grass cannot adequately absorb nitrogen without an established root system, which echoes the benefits of fertilizer use.
 Proper lawn care techniques work hand-in-hand with fertilization.
-If you fertilize stunted grassroots and your grass is unable to properly uptake the required nutrients, then applying a nitrogen-rich fertilizer to your grass will not be as impactful.
+If you fertilize stunted grass roots and your grass is unable to properly uptake the required nutrients, then applying a nitrogen-rich fertilizer to your grass will not be as impactful.

-With soil lacking a vital nutrient like phosphorus, you will not be able to reach peak lawn care, no matter what techniques you are using.
-At Simple Lawn Solutions, we are invested in excellent grass care and stock our shop with the fertilizer blends for an excellent, healthy lawn.
 Our 3-18-18 blend of lawn food is high in phosphorus and potassium and works to increase the phosphates’ mobility.
 This carefully crafted blend aims to provide critical nutrients for top grass and root growth.